rhokath/Henry-React-Portal-Modal/README.md

 ## Notes

-* This trickery is neccessary because of [the stacking context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context) and [relative positioning](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Positioning).
+* This trickery is necessary because of [the stacking context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context) and [relative positioning](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Positioning).
 * The React Tree is **NOT** the DOM Tree.
-For example, Events will still propogate 'normally' through the React tree even if the resulting elements end up differently in the rendered DOM tree.
+For example, Events will still propagate 'normally' through the React tree even if the resulting elements end up differently in the rendered DOM tree.